rolling-scopes-school/tasks/react/modules/tasks/redux.md

    - Add button/radio buttons/dropdown on top of the application for theme selection;
    - User should have an option to select one of the 2 themes (e.g. light or dark);
    - Selected theme should affect the appearance of the whole application

+## Technical requirements

+1. Create a separate branch for this task from the previous branch task.
+Branch name: "app-state-management".
+2. Redux Integration:
+   - Integrate Redux into your application.
+You'll need to set up the Redux store and reducers using Redux Toolkit.
+3. RTK Query integration:
+   - RTK Query Implementation: Use Redux Toolkit Query (RTK Query) to make API calls and cache the results.
+This will modify your previous API call implementation;
+   - Use RTK Query to show whether the data is being loaded.
+Avoid prop-drilling, if it is required to show indicator in child component, put the respective flag in the store;
+   - Items returned for the current page should be stored in the store;
+   - Currently selected item details should be stored in the store.
+4. Context API:
+   - Add context to control the application theme (light or dark).
+5. Test Updates
+   - Update your tests to accommodate the changes introduced by Redux and RTK Query.
+   - Test the functionality related to Redux state and API calls.

 ## Points